-When a Person plays a video game, they look for engagement, as well as immersion.
+When a person plays a video game, they look for engagement, as well as immersion.
 We as humans enjoy taking a break from our own reality, whether it’s reading a book, watching television, or playing video games.
-In this upcoming project, we are looking to create an experience suited for kids, but engaging enough to keep their attention spans.
+For our upcoming project, we are looking to create an experience suited for kids and adults that would test their ability to multi-task.

-When visiting Sci-Tech, we noticed that the children’s attention spans were rapidly swapping from one thing to the next, and each of them had different styles of play.
+When visiting Sci-Tech Discovery Center, we noticed the children’s attention spans were shorts, and they kept rapidly swapping from one thing to the next.
 Some of them were incredibly cautious in their work, lifting the exhibit toys to get a good look at them, and others ran around punching the daylights out of whatever came their way.
-It was hard to get a grip on what type of exhibit we would need to build that can handle different styles of play.
+At first, it was hard to understand on what type of exhibit we would need to build that can handle the different styles of play.